 MMTK is based on an object-oriented model of molecular systems.
 A system is made up of atoms, molecules, and complexes, all of which are defined in MMTK’s chemical database.
 A molecule, for example, is defined in terms of atoms, functional groups, bonds, force field parameters, etc. It is possible to introduce specialized versions of these objects; for example, MMTK has special support for proteins, which are basically chemical complexes, but can be handled in terms of peptide chains, residues, sidechains etc.

-MMTK’s functionality includes
+MMTK’s functionality includes:

-Compared to standard modelling code written in Fortran, MMTK is much easier to understand, extend, and modify.
+Compared to standard modelling code written in Fortran or C, MMTK is much easier to understand, extend, and modify.
 For example, new force fields can be added without touching any existing code, i.e. without any risk of breaking it, and new integrators can be developed without any assumptions about force field implementations.
 MMTK users can also profit from a large collection of Python code developed for other applications, scientific or otherwise.

 Note: The scientific Python ecosystem is changing at a rapid pace, without maintaining compatibility with older versions.
 Since the beginning of MMTK development in 1996, there have been important changes to the Python language itself between Python 2.7 and Python 3, and also a large number of smaller incompatible changes to the NumPy library that MMTK depends on.
 MMTK has not been adapted to these changes, because we do not have sufficient resources for software development.
 Therefore MMTK can be used only with Python 2.7 and NumPy 1.8, but not with later releases of either software.